PeridexisErrant/roses-scripts/README.rst

 - [NAME] - What the civilization is called, not currently used for anything.
 This will make an appearance in the upcoming Journal project
 - [LEVELS] - Number of levels that your civilization has
-- [LEVEL_METHOD] - The method for leveling that the civilization starts with.
+- [LEVEL_METHOD] - The method for levelling that the civilization starts with.
 Valid entries include:

     - DAILY/WEEKLY/MONTHLY/SEASON/YEARLY - The number then specifies the
-      probability for it to occur at each timestep
+      probability for it to occur at each time step
     - KILLS - The number is the number of kills needed
     - INVASION - The number is the number of invasions needed
     - TRADE - The number is the number of trades needed